AbdelrahmanSiam/dushka_burger_task/README.md

 ### ⚠️ Note on API Status

 The API credentials provided in the task expired before the submission deadline.
-The app is **fully built and ready for live integration** — the architecture is clean and the data layer is completely separated from the UI.
+So I built the architecture is clean and responsive UI of the application.

 To connect the real API, simply update the datasource implementations in:
 ```